 I would love to give you an insight into our budget, but I don’t think it will be applicable to a lot of you.
 We have traveled around Iceland on a pushbike, which we brought with us on the plane.

 As we were cycling around Iceland we were allowed to free-camp most of the time.
 So, we had almost zero costs for transport and accommodation, which are normally the highest costs.

 Our grocery costs, on the other hand, were higher, as we ate a lot!
 Cycling makes you really hungry haha – and the food we ate was often ready-made-just-add-some-water.
 This is a bit more expensive in Iceland than buying plain pasta and a sauce.
 But we had to travel as light as possible and it all needed to stay good for quite a while.

 Anyway, what kind of budget should you keep in mind to travel around Iceland?
 Below I will give you some budgets you can keep in mind to travel to Iceland:

 - Real backpackers budget: You just want to go to Iceland, because it is awesome, but you do everything you can to spend as little as possible.
 You brought your own gear so you are able to camp and you prepare your own meals.
 Transport?
 Hitchhiking!
 You only take the bus when there is no other option.
 You should be able to travel around Iceland for US$35 to US$50 a day.

-- The explorer budget: You rent a 4×4 car to be able to explore everything from Iceland.
-1 or 2 tours a week are also on the planning.
+- The explorer budget: You rent a 4×4 car to be able to explore everything in Iceland.
+1 or 2 tours a week are also on the planning list.
 You don’t mind camping, but want to sleep in a bit more comfortable accommodation once or twice a week.
 You don’t really care about eating in restaurants, but once a week would be nice.
 You should be able to travel around Iceland for US$175 to US$250 a day